ajeetraina/dhi-sample-demos/istio-install-cni/guides/guides.md

 [authentication instructions for DHI in Kubernetes](https://docs.docker.com/dhi/how-to/k8s/#authentication).

 The Istio CNI image runs as a **DaemonSet** on each node in your Kubernetes cluster.
 It installs the CNI plugin binary and manages pod network namespace configuration.
-This image cannot be run standalone.
+This image cannot be run standalone — it requires a Kubernetes cluster with CNI directory mounts.

 ### Basic usage

-Replace `<secret name>` with your Kubernetes image pull secret and `<tag>` with the image variant you want to use.
+Replace `<secret name>` with your Kubernetes image pull secret and `<tag>` with the image variant you want to use (for example, `1.28.3-debian13`).

 ```yaml
 apiVersion: apps/v1